zoeyj3/2216_documentation/docs/general-operations.md

 :white_check_mark:&nbsp; How to export your diagram as a PDF.

-Great job! &nbsp;:blush:&nbsp; Y Check out the next page, and we are going to create your first diagram!
+Great job! &nbsp;:blush:&nbsp; Check out the next page, and we are going to create your first diagram!

 [Create Diagrams](create-diagrams.md)